mihalis68/chef-bcpc/network-arch-v1.md

 Setting the MTU is again supported for the storage in the recipes and is particularly important here since the storage network will typically be the busiest of the three cluster networks.
 Once again : don't set an MTU bigger than what your switches can handle.
+If after testing you find 9000 byte MTUs work, that will be particularly beneficial for bulky storage replication traffic.

 This network uses a gateway only as a sanity check at build-time (cluster nodes ping each network gateway upon initial build to check